 Bea Walters Smith

 Bea Walters Smith is the Executive Director of the Spartanburg Community College Foundation, where she has overseen fundraising efforts and daily operations since 2017.
-Previously, she served for 15 years as director of alumni relations at the University of South Carolina Upstate, where she also helped raise money for the university’s Susan Jacobs Arboretum and the USC Upstate Foundation Scholarship.
+Previously, she served for 15 years as director of development & foundation scholarships at the University of South Carolina Upstate, where she also helped raise money for the university’s Susan Jacobs Arboretum and the George Dean Johnson, Jr. College of Business & Economics.

 Brittany Staggers is Assistant Director, Digital Philanthropy at Virginia Tech University.
 She is a Virginia Tech graduate with a degree Management and a minor in International Studies and later went on to complete her MBA from East Carolina University.
 She started her career working for the American Cancer Society focused on supporting collegiate Relay for Life events.
 Brittany returned to her alma mater in 2017 and began her career in Advancement as a Digital Gift Officer and now serves as the Assistant Director, Digital Philanthropy leading key digital fundraising strategies for Giving Day, crowdfunding, and other micro campaigns to support the goal of achieving 22% alumni giving by 2022.

 Jonathan Van Oss